 - New York has over 70,000 miles of rivers and streams.

-Besides the normal attractions visitors flock to NY to see, such as the Statue of Liberty, the Empire State Building, Ground Zero, the Museum of Natural History, the Museum of Modern Art (MOMA) or catching a Broadway show, there are a few things you can check out.
+Visitors flock to New York to see the city’s famed attractions, such as the Statue of Liberty, the Empire State Building, Ground Zero, the Museum of Natural History, the Museum of Modern Art (MOMA) or catching a Broadway show.
+Besides these, there are also a number of exciting things you can check out as noted below.

 This mostly residential isle (technically part of Manhattan) is full of quirks; for example, the preferred method of getting there involves a four-minute trip on the city’s only commuter tram.
 There’s plenty to draw in visitors, notably the fancy new Four Freedoms Park which opened in October.
 A Gothic lighthouse stands at the island’s northern tip, and the creepy ruins of the Smallpox Hospital (which operated from the mid–19th century until the 1950s) at the southern end are a part of Southpoint Park.